Alcas1/invisible-watermarker/README.md

 Don't have too much time, but I'll try to reorganize this in a more consumable format soon/package for everyone to use

 #### We referenced this library for the algorithm: https://github.com/ShieldMnt/invisible-watermark
-#### We've made slight changes to use the Pillow library instead of OpenCV2, and we compare if either saving as JPEG or PNG results in a successful watermarking.
+We've made slight changes to use the Pillow library instead of OpenCV2, and we compare if either saving as JPEG or PNG results in a successful watermarking.

-Some extra code is included for Vercel serverless integration(AWS lambda under the hood) Nothing fancy, only some code around parallel processing(used to decode JPG and PNG at once) that AWS lacks by default